 While you probably won’t use the minimum suction setting too often, it’s great for cleaning rugs or mats that are easily lifted.
 People who struggle to push a vacuum on carpet may also find it useful.

-A downside to the strong suction is that it can be difficult to turn on the vacuum carpets.
-The Ball design helps with this, but it’s not the most mobile vac when on high suction mode.
+A downside to the strong suction is that we found it can be difficult to push and turn on the vacuum carpets.
+The Ball design helps with this, but it’s certainly not the most mobile vac when on high suction mode.

 For cleaning larger debris, such as cereal or rice, it does a great job when on “Medium” suction mode.
 It still performs well when cleaning finer dust, although the exhaust air can push lightweight particles around.
 The strong suction power also means it’s great for cleaning the cracks between floor boards.